 Ropstone is a display font developed by hand and inspired by classic vintage posters.
 Ropstone is a great package as it includes vintage ornament elements and borders that will help you complete your design.
 The font includes multiple alternates that can help you find the right character to fit your design.

 Carter is a chromatic typeface that you can layer as you wish.
 It has endless combinations that are inspired by retro signage.
 One of the combinations even makes the characters look as if they are popping out of the screen.
-Use this font in your next layout design to enhance the retro look.
+Use this display board font in your next layout design to enhance the retro look.

-Organic is a retro-inspired font that includes four styles in the package.
+Organic is a retro-inspired font for display that includes four styles in the package.
 The slab serif has sharp edges that add oomph to your design.
 Support the slab family with the thin and regular versions for smaller and finer details.
 Or pair the stencil family with a spray texture for a grungy look!

 Oatmeal Jack is a dynamic typeface developed by hand using brushes and markers.
-For an authentic look, scale each character separately, and it will look truly hand made.
+For an authentic look, scale each character separately, and it will look truly handmade.
 The font includes a serif and script version, so you can use both together or separately.
 Also included are multiple glyphs that will keep your design looking flawless.
 Bonus points for including the badges on the preview of the font.
 These will come in handy when you are looking for some inspiration!

 Stooges Races is a retro font inspired by motorcycle posters from the mid-century.
 The hand-drawn style has an oily look, and the extra splashes make it wonderful for editorial design.
 In the package, you'll receive an extra pack of vector silhouettes that can complement your design.

 Parlour Sans is a versatile font with a vintage feel.
-This grungy font has a texture already applied on lowercase characters, while the uppercase letters have no degradation.
+This grungy font has a texture already applied to lowercase characters, while the uppercase letters have no degradation.
 There are extra glyphs in the package that will help you complete your project.

 This display font mimics a marker style.
 The uneven edges make the characters look even more real and hand-drawn.
 This display font is perfect for a sci-fi themed poster or editorial story.
 The font includes lower and uppercase characters that you can mix and match for an edgier look.

-Flohart lends your design a handcrafted feel.
+Flohart lends your design a hand-crafted feel.
 This informal typeface has a dry brush feel that makes it look real.
 You'll notice that the second strokes on a few of the characters are lighter than the main strokes—that is great attention to detail from the designer.
 The font includes alternate characters that will help you stylize your text for an authentic look.

-The Painter is inspired by traditional sign and brush lettering.
+The Painter is inspired by traditional signs and brush lettering.
 The typeface includes two styles: a clean version and a rusted version.
 You can layer both to add shadow and depth to your design.
 The font includes a great set of swashes and stylistic alternates that will give you endless combinations for your design.